earthblox-io/api-docs/Documentation/v1beta/README Authentication.md

 # Authentication

-Authenticating the EBX-API using an access token.
+Authenticating the EBX-API using an API client and access token.

-Please note: in order to register a new client, a user with the `api_org_admin` role is needed.
+Please note: in order to register a new API client, an Earth Blox user with the `api_org_admin` role is needed.

 Steps for authenticating:
-1. Using your username and password to generate a `client_id` and `client_secret`.
+1. Use your Earth Blox username and password to generate an OAuth2 `client_id` and `client_secret`.
-2. Use those to generate a 1 hour token.
+2. Use your OAuth2 Client to generate a 1 hour token.
 3. Use this token to access the EBX API.

-Examples are provided for access to the API through curl requests and through the python client.
+Examples are provided for access to the API through REST requests using curl and through the python client.

+The python client can be accessed from [pypi](https://pypi.org/project/ebx/) or installed with pip: <code>pip install ebx</code>

-## Authenticating with curl
+## Authenticating with REST API

 ### Generating a hash of your username and password

-In order to generate a token to access the API, you must first hash your username and password using the following command :
+In order to generate an API Client, you must first hash your regular Earth Blox username and password as below:

 ```bash
 echo -n 'user@earthblox.io:password' | base64
 ```

-### Generating a bearer token
+### Generating OAuth2 Client credentials

 The generated hash can then be used to generate a `client_id` and `client_secret`: